 |Retain a lawyer to help you draft a non-disclosure agreement (NDA), review offers, and negotiate terms.|

-Would you like us to help you find your team?
+Would you like us to help you find your team to sell your small business to an employee, another business, or an investor?
 Use the search tool at the bottom of the page to get started.

 With your team in place, you can begin the process of preparing your business for sale, finding buyers, navigating offers, and negotiating a fair price for the business you’ve worked hard to build.
 We can help you with every step of this process.
 Log into your owner’s portal for step-by-step checklists, articles, and advice you can use to make your sale a success.